BurnOutTrader/fund-forge/DEV_TODO_ISSUES.md

 ## Subscription handling
+Need a new function for warming up new live subscriptions.
 - Live subscription in symbol subscription handler could be simplified by just allowing the data server to determine the correct primary resolution.
 - Live history requests will require the server to manage updating from the last serialized data point to fill forward until Utc::now().

 ## Build Tests
 - Test live subscription warm up
 - Test live indicator warm up

 ## Positions and Statistics
 Currently, fund forge only implements 1 of the 3 intended position types that I intend to implement.